What are fibroids?

-Occasionally, fibroids can stop sperm from getting to the egg, block the fallopian tubes and so stop the egg from reaching the womb or prevent a fertilised egg from implanting itself in the womb.
+Occasionally, fibroids can stop sperm from getting to the egg, block the fallopian tubes and so stop the egg from reaching the uterus or prevent a fertilised egg from implanting itself in the uterus.
 However, cases such as these are rare.

 Fibroids after menopause

-Fibroids aren’t cancerous.
-Having fibroids doesn’t mean you’re more likely to develop cancer in your womb.
+Fibroids aren’t cancerous, and having fibroids doesn’t mean you’re more likely to develop cancer.

 - Reviewed by: